GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 for permission control.
 We recommend that the project owners create a set of groups for predefined roles, so that individual permission can be controlled easily by group membership without modifying the cloud project.
 We recommend you define the following groups, and add more as necessary.
+Please remember to set the "Join the Group" config to allow only invited users and restrict the "View Topics" permission to members of the group.

 ```shell
 # Project owners group, has full permission to the projects, only used for